Jean-BaptisteBouvier/Spacecraft-Resilience/README.md

 **File Structure**
 ---

+- Folder `functions` contains all the functions that will be called by the scripts of the repository.
+- Folder `data` contains the precomputed reference trajectories and undesirable thrust signals.
+These are computed by the `main` file if not found in the `data` folder.
+The reference trajectory can be long to compute because of the optimization problem to solve.
+We store the undesirable thrust signals to be able to reuse them and compare different scenarios.
 - The file `spacecraft_resilience.m` verifies the resilience of the spacecraft dynamics and compute its reachable set.
 - The file `feedback_control.m` computes the parameters $\alpha$, $\beta$, $\gamma$, $\varepsilon$ and $\rho_{max}$ for a choice of matrices $K$, $P$ and $Q$ for the resilient feedback control Theorem 4.
 - The file `main.m` computes the resilient trajectory tracking simulation.
-- All the functions called by these aforementioned files are gathered in the folder `functions`.